Fadil Vokrri Stadium

-The Fadil Vokrri Stadium (Stadiumi Fadil Vokrri), previously known as Prishtina City Stadium (Stadiumi i qytetit të Prishtinës), is a multi-purpose stadium in Prishtina, Kosovo, which is used mostly for football matches and is the home ground of FC Prishtina and Kosovo national football team.
+The Fadil Vokrri Stadium (Stadiumi Fadil Vokrri), previously known as Pristina City Stadium (Stadiumi i qytetit të Prishtinës), is a multi-purpose stadium in Pristina, Kosovo, which is used mostly for football matches and is the home ground of FC Prishtina and the Kosovo national football team.
 The stadium has a capacity of 13,980.

 History

-The stadium's construction was started in 1951 and since 1953, it has been used by FC Prishtina.
+The stadium's construction began in 1951 and completed in 1953.
+It has been used by FC Prishtina since then.
 On 9 June 2018, the stadium was renamed from Pristina City Stadium to Fadil Vokrri Stadium, following the death of Fadil Vokrri on the same day, who was a football administrator, player and lastly president of Football Federation of Kosovo.
 The change was announced by Shpend Ahmeti, the Mayor of Pristina.

+Renovations

+2016-2018

+The renovation of the staidum took place between 2016 and 2018, undergoing significant upgrades to meet UEFA and FIFA standards, allowing it to host international matches.
+Key aspects of the renovation included an increase in capacity, infrastructure improvements, facilities upgrade and UEFA and FIFA Certification.

+2024

+Further renovations commenced in March 2024, focusing on extensive updates to the field.
+The Ministry of Culture, Youth, and Sports (MCYS) and the Football Federation of Kosovo (FFK) have announced that the renovations will include laying a new hybrid turf, upgrading the drainage and irrigation systems, and installing a heating system to ensure the field meets UEFA standards.

+This renovation is crucial as Fadil Vokrri Stadium is the only venue in Kosovo licensed by UEFA to host international matches.
+Due to the heavy usage and adverse weather conditions, the pitch has become unplayable, prompting UEFA to require that Kosovan teams play their home games abroad until the field is restored.

+The renovation work started in late March 2024 and is expected to be completed by early July, allowing the stadium to host matches in the next football season.

 Notable events

 International concerts

 On 17 December 2007 the stadium was filled with 25,000 people for first time after the Kosovo War in a concert by American rapper 50 Cent.
 On 10 July 2010.
 The American rapper Snoop Dogg performed in the stadium.
 This was the second international concert that was held in Pristina after that the 50 Cent concert in 2007 and over 10,000 people attended the concert.

 On 15 July 2012.
-The Albanian rapper Unikkatil held a concert which was the biggest Albanian concert ever held and 25,000 spectators attended the concert to see the “King” of Albanian rap.
+The Albanian rapper Unikkatil held a concert which was the biggest Albanian concert ever held and 25,000 spectators attended the concert to see the "King" of Albanian rap.